 We try and remain competitive but we don't want to sacrifice quality or cut corners.
 We think our prices represent the best value for money around.

 Can I use my own bike and if so will I get discount on my course?

 Yes and yes.
-Call us first to make sure your bike meets the test criteria in terms of BHP.
+Make sure your bike is on the DVSA list of approved bikes for test.
 We discount the saving on fuel and insurance - currently £10 per day.

 Will my course be 1-to-1 with my instructor?

 Sometimes yes but more likely there will be two pupils to one instructor.
 If you would prefer 1-to-1 then this can be arranged but will be more expensive.

 Do you do gift vouchers?

 It's natural to be nervous but our instructors have seen it all before and are well prepared!
 They'll put you at ease right away.